X3NOOO/goduino/README.md

 # goduino

-goduino is miner for DUCO (<https://duinocoin.com/>) that support emulating your other devices to optimize hashrate
+goduino is miner for DUCO (<https://duinocoin.com/>) that support emulating other devices to optimize hashrate

 ## installation